-All projects must be submitted via secure online screener - either as a password protected Vimeo link attached to your submission or uploaded directly to FilmFreeway.
+All projects must be submitted via a secure online screener - either as a password-protected Vimeo, link attached to your submission or uploaded directly to FilmFreeway.
 Online screeners must be available to stream; we do not accept any films that must be downloaded.

 All foreign-language films must be submitted with English subtitles.
 If we discover a foreign-language submission is missing subtitles, we will attempt to email the submitter for an update.
 If the submitter fails to provide working subtitles by the final submission deadline, the project will be considered incomplete and will be disqualified without refund of submission fees.

 Please review all submission categories carefully before submitting your project.
 All entrants are required to pay the submission fee of their film’s appropriate category.
 If you believe you have submitted your film to the wrong category, contact us immediately.
 While we can typically facilitate a change in category, the entrant will be responsible for any changes in submission fees.
 We cannot offer partial refunds for categories with a smaller fee.
 If the new category has a higher fee, the entrant is responsible for paying the difference.